 - Focus on functional limitations rather than detailed diagnostic information when possible

-- Request that providers omit irrelevant sensitive information
+- Ask providers to omit irrelevant sensitive information

 - Specify exactly what information can be shared